What’s your breakfast personality?

 1. Wholegrain cereals and milk

-Eaten with dried fruit, nuts and seeds, and possibly, fresh fruit and yoghurts.
+This breakfast personality eats wholegrain cereals with dried fruit, nuts and seeds, and possibly, fresh fruit and yoghurt.
 Men and women eating this type of breakfast are more likely to be older, married and, for men, have higher education and income levels.
-They are also more likely to be non-smokers, physically active and have a healthier weight profile.
+They’re also more likely to be non-smokers, physically active and have a healthier weight profile.

 2. Mixed cereals and milk

-This is the most common type and accounts for more than 30 percent of both women and men.
+This is the most common breakfast personality type.
+It accounts for more than 30 percent of both women and men.
 It includes wholegrain or refined-grain cereals with regular or reduced-fat milk but contains no dried fruit, nuts, seeds or yoghurt.

 3. Protein foods